Is a Pre-Law undergraduate major necessary?

 Yes.
 All applicants (including Roberts Scholars) must take the Law School Admission Test (LSAT) which is offered four times per year (June, October, December and February).
 Ideally, we recommend that you take the June or October test the year before you wish to start law school so that you have a score early enough to apply early in our rolling admissions cycle.
 Advance preparation for the LSAT is highly recommended.
 For more information and to register for the LSAT see their website at www.LSAC.org.

 The median LSAT score usually falls between a 157-159 and the median GPA between a 3.4 – 3.6.
 You can check out the specifics for this year’s class by looking at our Entering Class Profile.
 The new Entering Class Profile is available in Mid-October.

 Are there “cut off” GPAs or LSAT scores?

 No. There are no “cut off” GPAs or LSATs.
 We do not have an initial “weed out” process based on LSAT and GPA scores.
-There are many factors that are taken into consideration when reviewing applicants files.
+Many factors are taken into consideration when reviewing applicants files.
 Each application is reviewed by the Admissions Committee.

 If I take the LSAT more than once, how do you view the scores?

 The Admissions Committee will see all scores, the dates taken and the percentile.
 If you have taken the LSAT twice, we will consider the highest score.
-If you take the test more than twice we will use the average score.
+If you take the test more than twice we will look at the high and average score.